Pylons/deform/docs/serialization.rst

   each field also knows about an associated :term:`widget` object (it has a ``field.widget`` attribute).
-This widget object may be a default widget based on the schema node type or it might be ovverridden by the application developer for a particular rendering.
+This widget object may be a default widget based on the schema node type or it might be overridden by the application developer for a particular rendering.

 - Deform passes an :term:`appstruct` to the root schema node's ``serialize`` method to obtain a :term:`cstruct`.
 The root schema